Organization of the Imperial Japanese Navy Air Service: Hikōtai

 Hikōtai was a flight echelon of a carrier or a land-based kōkūtai.
 It was commanded by a Hikōtaichō and consisted of all flight personnel of kōkūtai (the rest of kōkūtai was composed of ground echelons that provided aircraft maintenance and air base service functions).
 Hikōtai was divided into several smaller divisions, called buntai.

 Buntai

 Buntai was the smallest administrative unit of aviation personnel, as opposed to tactical or operational formations of aircraft.
 It was commanded by a Buntaichō and was made up of the required number of personnel necessary to fly and maintain one chutai, which typically consisted nine aircraft.
 The number of personnel in a buntai would vary, depending on the mission or role of the unit and type of aircraft that it operated.
 Although the terms buntai and chutai were used interchangeably by naval aviators, buntai referred to the personnel while chuntai referred to the aircraft or tactical formation in the air.

 Tactical and Operational Formations

 Hikōkitai

-Hikōkitai, (flying units) were a flight echelon of a carrier that took the name of the carrier on which it was on, i.e. Hikōkitai.
+Hikōkitai (flying units) were a flight echelon of a carrier that took the name of the carrier on which it was on i.e. Akagi Hikōkitai.